Category: Scraping use cases

 We can either use the next-page button to iterate through the results or we can request each result page by adding this information in to the URL we are requesting.

 Using the next-page button, while sounding more reasonable, might get blocked by Amazon because they are checking these navigation options for bot traffic.
+Plus, it will consume more resources as it will require us to render the page.

 Just to make sure we are not blocked while trying to navigate between pages we will request each search page one-by-one until we reach maximum amount of pages